zeuslawyer/microservices-architecture-course/project1/README.md

 The Front End queries all posts and attached comments from the `Query` service, rather than directly from the `Post` and `Comments` service; however, the actual posting of new comments goes into those services directly. **Thus reads and writes are handled by different services**.

-## `DOCKER CLI commands`
+## `Docker CLI commands`

 #### `Container and Image management`

-- list all containers `docker container ls -a`
+- list all containers `docker container ls -a` or `docker ps --all`.
+List all _running_ containers: `docker ps`
+- stop running containers with `docker container stop` command followed by a list of all containers IDs. `docker container stop $(docker container ls -aq)` will stop _all_ running containers.
+- remove one or more containers by id with `docker container rm b4fade9f1784 <id2>`.
+Remove all stopped containers, all dangling images, and all unused networks `docker system prune`
 - list all images `docker images` or `docker image ls`
-- To stop all running containers use the `docker container stop` command followed by a list of all containers IDs. `docker container stop $(docker container ls -aq)`
-- remove all stopped containers, all dangling images, and all unused networks `docker system prune`
 - remove images by reference to their ID `docker image rm 75835a67d134 2a4cca5ac898`

 #### `running Docker images`

-- to run a locally available image (or download an image from Docker Hub and then run it locally) use `docker run <image name>`
+- to run a locally available image (or download an image from Docker Hub and then run it locally) use `docker run <image name> < [overridecommand] >`.
+The optional override command overrides the default command for the container.